New York Governor Andrew Cuomo is cracking down on those who have been violating physical distancing measures and gathering in large crowds.

 “We are not kidding around with this.
 You’re talking about jeopardizing people’s lives.”
 Cuomo stated.
 “It’s a legal violation, and the SLA inspectors are out there.”

-Governor Cuomo continued that, if this behavior continues, he will reverse the reopening plans for areas that are not obeying the rules.
+Governor Cuomo continued that, if this behaviour continues, he will reverse the reopening plans for areas that are not obeying the rules.

 “I am warning today, in a nice way, consequences of your actions,” he stated.
 “We have 25,000 complaints statewide.
 I’m not going to turn a blind eye to that.
 New Yorkers deserve better.”